-Without an SSL certificate, the data is never encrypted, making its journey to you, especially perilous.
-Some internet browsers are even becoming less friendly towards websites without SSL, warning their users not to use your website.
+Without an SSL certificate, the data is never encrypted, making its journey to you especially perilous.
+Some internet browsers are even becoming less friendly toward websites without SSL, warning their users not to use your website.
 Not a good look.
 Prices for an SSL certificate fall between $5 and $20 a year.

 How much does it cost to maintain a website?

-When you factor together with the annual costs of a website (domain name renewal, web hosting, and SSL certificate renewal), you end up at around $150 for a small website and approximately $5,000 for a more extensive website.
+When you add up annual website costs (domain name renewal, web hosting, and SSL certificate renewal), it’s around $150 for a small website and approximately $5,000 for a more extensive website.
 And that’s just for the fixed expenses.

-The costs that might not have ever occurred to you are bug fixes, code optimization, periodic updates (stripes won’t be in fashion forever), and changes to keep up with new internet protocols.
+Costs that might not have occurred to you are bug fixes, code optimization, periodic updates, and changes to keep up with new internet protocols.
 Maintaining these things will likely require you to rehire freelancers/agencies, adding to your annual expenses substantially.

-That’s a lot of cash to drop every year just on maintaining your website.
-Fortunately, there’s a service that can build your website for you in no time at all, cover all of your maintenance needs, and provide you with extra features you would never have access to otherwise.
+That’s a lot of cash to drop every year just on maintaining your website!
+Fortunately, there’s a platform that can build your website fast, offers the features you need to grow your business, and help you update your site any time.

 The cost of building a website with B12’s AI approach

-By using the latest technology available, we’ve created what we believe is the best way to build a website.
-It puts the least amount of pressure on you and your wallet, allowing you to focus on your business rather than the nitty-gritty of web design.
+The B12 model relieves the pressure put on you and your wallet, allowing you to focus on your business rather than the nitty-gritty details of building a website.

 - Basic: $26/month.
-With the Basic plan, you gain access to seven additional features, including a custom domain, unlimited storage, and a Contact Manager that helps you organize leads and reach your audience.
+With the Basic plan, you get a custom domain, unlimited storage, and a Contact Manager that helps you organize leads and reach your audience.

 - Premium: $53/month.
-With our Premium plan, you’ll be able to access phone support whenever you need it and integrate third-party services into your website.
+With our Premium plan, you’ll receive priority phone support whenever you need it and be able to integrate third-party services into your website.

 - SEO Pro: $224/month.
-When you choose the SEO Pro plan, you gain access to all of the above features with the bonus of SEO content created specifically for your website every month.
+When you choose the SEO Pro plan, you gain access to all of the above features with the bonus of monthly SEO-oriented blog posts created just for you.

 Build a better website for less

-Building a fully-featured, robust, and secure website doesn’t have to put you at the mercy of DIY builders or design agencies.
-With B12, you can get all of the features you need and none of the ones you don’t with a service that does all of the heavy lifting for you.
+Building a fully featured and secure website doesn’t have to put you at the mercy of confusing DIY builders or costly design agencies.
+With B12, you can get all of the features you need while our team does the heavy lifting for you.

-B12 is backed by industry experts in web development and a dedicated customer support team that’s by your side at all times.
-We handle all of the updating and maintenance needs for you and can deliver your website to you when you need it.
+B12 is backed by industry experts in design and SEO, with a dedicated customer support team that’s by your side at all times.
+We handle all of your maintenance needs for you and help you improve over time.
+Give us a try.